 Not Saving for Random and Non-Recurring Expenses

-A tenant of the Fiscal Fitness budgeting system is setting aside money every month to go to different expenses that don’t hit every monthly.
-Some examples of non-recurring and random expenses are subscriptions, clothing, vacations, house repairs, car repairs, taxes, licenses and registrations or semiannual insurance premiums.
+A tenant of the Fiscal Fitness budgeting system is setting aside money every month to go to different expenses that don’t occur every month.
+Some examples of non-recurring and random expenses are subscriptions, clothing, vacations, house repairs, car repairs, taxes, licenses, and registrations or semiannual insurance premiums.
 Basically, this is anything that can happen unexpectedly (like your car breaking down) or anything that doesn’t happen monthly (like an annual car insurance payment).
 The idea is that these are expenses that ARE going to happen but are never budgeted.
 When these expenses come up, you typically have to put them on a credit card.
 Budgeting for them breaks that cycle.

 You may say “but how can you say save for clothes or vacations before you pay off debt?”
 Let me pose this question to you: Say you cleared out your checking account of that extra money at the end of the month to pay off a credit card and didn’t put anything towards your random/non-recurring expenses.
 Then say you end up having to have your car repaired.
 How are you going to pay for that?
 Yup, with your credit card.
 Thus starting the credit card debt cycle all over again.

-It’s important to set aside money monthly for these expenses, and the best way to do that is come up with a yearly average for each expense then divide by 12.
+It’s important to set aside money monthly for these expenses, and the best way to do that is to come up with a yearly average for each expense then divide by 12.
 This is the amount to set aside each month.

 Changing Pay Off Strategies Mid Payoff